LarsMichelsen/pmatic/README.md

 ## Requirements

-pmatic is currently not expecting any special modules.
-So it should work with all Python version newer than 2.4.
+pmatic is currently not expecting any special Python modules. pmatic is supported with Python 2.7 and newer.
+Older versions of Python are not supported.

 ## Installation